Lorenzo-Della-Torre/odtb2pilot/README.md

 Remember to set the address to the rig you will use, in `odtb2_conf.py`!

+Make sure that you have a release in the folder 'projects/<platform>/release/' containing at least a .sddb file, but also .dbc files to support more advanced features of the platform.

+You also need VBF files for the platform you want to test in the 'projects/<platform>/VBF/' directory.

+In 'projects/<platform>/' you will find a file called setup\_<platform>.py that contains the basic environment variables that you need to have set.

+Test your installation by running the following command: `./manage.py check`

 Now you are good to go if you are on your own PC.
 For setting up a rig, then a few more steps are needed.

 ### Extra steps for rig setup